The ENSO (El Niño Southern Oscillation) is among the most significant climatic phenomena on the planetary scale.

-The end of the El Niño event leads to La Niña as soon as the westward phase propagation of the quadrennial quasi-stationary wave (QSW) occurs, which strengthens upwelling off the South American coast.
-The cold ascending column reduces evaporation process, which causes an increase in atmospheric pressure and the resumption of trade winds, due to the strengthening of the Walker circulation and expansion of the Hadley cell[iii].
+Upwelling in the eastern Pacific may be strongly stimulated during the westward phase propagation of the quadrennial quasi-stationary wave (QSW).
+In this case the cold water that extends on the surface generates nonlinear processes leading to the amplification of easterlies during La Niña recovery.
+The cold ascending column reduces evaporation process, which causes an increase in atmospheric pressure and the resumption of trade winds, due to the strengthening of the Walker circulation and expansion of the Hadley cell.
 In the central Pacific the Rossby wave reinforces mixing of shallow water, which reduces the sea surface temperature and also reduces the evaporation process.

-Thus the uprising of the thermocline during El Niño events, which accompanies the recession to the west of the quadrennial QSW, leads to the depletion of warm surface waters and La Niña takes over.
-In turn, easterlies favor the westward spread of the quadrennial QSW.
+Thus the uprising of the thermocline during El Niño events, which accompanies the recession to the west of the quadrennial QSW, leads to the depletion of warm surface waters.
 Strengthening winds during La Niña reduces cloud cover in the tropical Pacific, which allows shortwave (visible sunlight) to warm the ocean.
 Thus, La Niña helps recharge the warm water pool in the Western Pacific.
 It is this mass of warm water, which is under a thermal barrier formed by a water layer of low density (less salty), which will arouse the following El Niño episode, transport to the central-eastern Pacific being performed by a Kelvin wave resulting from the coupling of the annual and quadrennial basin modes.
 The quadrennial sub-harmonic appears as self-sustained because forcing associated with El Niño and La Niña occurs during a critical phase of its evolution, which explains the high variability of its period in the absence of a periodic forcing external to El Niño (Pinault, 2015).

 To be convinced of the leading role of the quadrennial QSW in the genesis and in the evolution of ENSO, just characterize the events based on the date they are mature.
 Indeed, both the upsurge and the decay phases of ENSO are closely related to their time lag that is represented relative to the central value of successive intervals of 4 years length, e.g. 01/1868 to 01/1872, 01/1872 to 01/1876…, 01/1996 to 01/2000…